Mario0051/nether-spawn-with-items/README.md

 ## Install

 Download the latest [release](https://github.com/Mario0051/nether-spawn-with-items/releases/latest), and add it into the `mods` folder.
+Not allowed for Noverworld runs yet.